Our Vision

 Mrs. Wilcox holds an Associates Degree from Columbus State Community College and is a licensed Instructional Assistant with over 20 years of experience in customer service.
 Detail oriented and creative, she truly loves helping others accomplish their goals.
 Emily is an animal lover who enjoys camping, college football and family time.

-Brittany Kucnick, Director of Education for Mohican Young Star Academy
+Mikyraa Kinnard Director of Education for Mohican Young Star Academy